|

 Carbohydrates should be kept high around workout periods to have enough energy to perform the vigorous exercises needed.
 When you hit the slopes it is very important to keep the carbohydrates high, and eat every couple of hours to refill glycogen in the body in order to continue high performance.
 It is important that the day you are going to the hill to eat a fair amount of complex carbohydrates like oats and yams to keep you fueled.

-Fats should be used with every meal for a variety of reason.
+Fats should be used with every meal for a variety of reasons.
 First they are healthy for the heart and organs, as well as lubricate joints in the body.
 Fats also slow down digestion, which in turn provides longer nutrient flow throughout the body and keep the hunger strikes to a minimum.

-There are many things that can aid a skier with performance; however some are more suitable for some people than others.
-In addition to training and when on the slopes, EAA's (Essential Amino Acids) and BCAA's (Branched Chain Amino Acids) drink mixes are excellent for preserving muscle mass and recovery.
 Companies such as SciVation (Xtend) and Controlled Labs (Purple Wraath) make great mixes in various flavors.
 These drink mixes are excellent for people cutting and wanting to achieve a certain goal, however they are not necessarily beneficial for someone with a very high calorie diet or someone just trying to stay healthy.

 Sometimes a quick burst of energy is needed, so I would advise to either keep a protein bar, granola bar, some trail mix or some nuts in your jacket just in case (of course size and what you eat will depend on goals).
 However, sometimes food just doesn't cut it and some energy supplements can aid in functioning.
 Ideal supplements would be something that will give you long periods of energy without a crash.
 Good examples are Erogpharm's AMP and VPX's Redline RTDs.
-After a hard workout or a long day on the slopes, your muscles will be screaming for fuel and nutrients for recovery.
-A high quality protein would be advised directly afterwards.
-Protein's such as EST's Bio-Pro, VPX Zero Carb and ON Gold Standard Whey are great examples!

 You should enjoy the mountain for all you can, and with proper training and appropriate nutrition, you can have the best time of your life on skis!
-References